 - Use of the ERF logo and name

-- Appointment to the ERF Board for the head of the local association
+- Appointment to the ERF Board or a designated individual for the head of the affiliate

 - Permission to create a local language translation of the ERF “Guide to Extensive Reading”